Neosoulink/nest-journey/src/fundamentals/injection-scopes/README.md

 > 💡 It's recommended to stay in the **DEFAULT** parameter for caching purposes.
 > See the interface definition: [scope-options.interface.ts](https://github.com/nestjs/nest/blob/master/packages/common/interfaces/scope-options.interface.ts)

+### Durable provider

+I Implicitly not noted the durable providers here, cause I want to cover the [Module Reference](https://docs.nestjs.com/fundamentals/module-ref) first.
+This section may change in the future...

 ## Resources